htcondor/htcondor/docs/version-history/development-release-series-89.rst

   the hold message in the job.
   :jira:`133`

+- When the startd initializes, it runs the ``condor_starter`` with the -classad option to probe the features this starter support.
+As a side-effect, the starter logs some information to a StarterLog file.
+  This StarterLog is almost never of interest when debugging jobs.
+To make that more clear, this starter log is now named StarterLog.testing.
+  :jira:`132`

 Bugs Fixed:

 - Fixed a bug with singularity support where the job's cwd wasn't